giulioprocopio/greenspace-snes-wla-dx/README.md

 It contains a demo `greenspace.asm` program that displays a simple green background.
-The `Makefile` can be used to assemble the program into a `greenspace.smc` ROM file, which can be run in an emulator or on real hardware.
+The `Makefile` can be used to assemble the program into a `greenspace.smc` ROM file, which can be run into an emulator or on real hardware.

 ```sh
 git clone https://github.com/giulioprocopio/greenspace-snes-wla-dx.git